istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 ### East-West non-mesh pod to ambient mesh pod (and use of PeerAuthentication resource) {#ewnonmesh}

-In the example below, the same `httpbin` service which has already been set up in the prior examples is accessed via client `sleep` pods that are running in a separate namespace that is not part of the Istio mesh.
-This example shows that East-west traffic between ambient mesh pods and non mesh pods is seamlessly supported.
-Note that as described previously, this use case leverages the traffic hair-pinning capability of ambient.
-Since the non-mesh pods initiate traffic directly to the backend pods without going through HBONE or ztunnel, at the destination node, traffic is redirected via the ztunnel proxy at the destination node to ensure that ambient authorization policy is applied (this can be verified by viewing logs of the appropriate ztunnel proxy pod on the destination node; the logs are not shown in the example snippet below for simplicity).
+In the example below, the same `httpbin` service which has already been set up in the prior examples is accessed via client `sleep` pods that are running in a separate namespace that is not part of the mesh.
+This example shows that east-west traffic between ambient mesh pods and non mesh pods is seamlessly supported.
+The non-mesh pods initiate traffic directly to the destination pods without going through the source ztunnel, while the destination ztunnel enforces any L4 policy to control whether traffic should be allowed or denied.

 {{< text bash >}}
 $ kubectl create namespace client-a